MaximeRobeyns/bayesian_flow_networks/README.md

 ### Conditional Generation with Classifier-Free Guidance (Two Moons)

-We can generate data conditioned on labels by using classifier free guidance.
+Generating data conditioned on labels using classifier-free guidance is also implemented.

-To use this, simply pass the conditioning information (either class labels, or a continuous vector) to the loss function during training
+To use this, simply pass the conditioning information (either class labels, or a continuous vector) to the loss function during training:

 ```python
 # continuous-time version